 - Rise of China and its impact on Southeast Asian communities

 - Use of digital media and technology by major powers to shape perceptions and interests in Southeast Asian countries

 Download info sheet here.

 Fellowships may be for a minimum of two months up to a period of six months.
 Successful applicants are expected to be in residence at ISEAS for the duration of their fellowship.

 Expected Outputs and Publication Opportunities

 Wang Gungwu Visiting Fellows (WGWVF) are required to contribute to ISEAS Perspective and Fulcrum publications in the areas of their research and give an in-house seminar on their research findings during their fellowship at ISEAS.
-As WGWVF, researchers will be part of a network of regional scholars and are welcomed to contribute to ISEAS after their fellowship.
+As WGWVF, researchers will be part of a network of regional scholars and are welcome to contribute to ISEAS after their fellowship.

 Stipend and Benefits